devopsdays/devopsdays-web/content/page/organizing.md

 If a local company is not an option, we've worked with a few companies in the past that are willing to help you for a fee:

 - US Based: Laura from Conference Ops
-- EU Based: Bernd from Netways
+- EU Based: Bernd from Netways or Yvo from [Stichting DevOps Foundation](https://devops.foundation/)

 If you would like to use this method, contact us to get more details.